yakuan-chen/bkds-datachallenge-Chen-Yakuan/STATISTICS-TEST-INSTRUCTIONS.md

 Use at least 1000 randomly generated points.

 11. A particular area in Greenpoint contains 7600 residents.
 Robertas wants to test wheter a new promotion in this area will bring an increase in business.
-Typically, about 3% of the Brooklyn population eats at Robertas each month.
+Typically, about 310 residents in the targeted area eats at Robertas each month.
-After running the promotion for one month, 4000 of the 7600 targeted residents in Greenpoint went to eat at Robertas.
+After running the promotion for one month, 350 residents from this area went to eat at Robertas.
+Was the promotion effective?
+Explain.
-Did this happen by chance, or is there evidence that promotion brought in more customers?

 12. Blue Bottle Coffee tested two new brewing methods, A and B, on a batch of single-orign beans to see which one, if any, produces the most caffeine.
 Method A was tested 13 times and Method B was tested 8 times.
 The following table gives the measured amount of caffeine (mg) in an 8oz cup of coffee produced under each method.
-Assuming the observations from Method A are independent and follow a normal distribution with mean mu_A and variance sigma^2, the observations from Method B are independent and follow a normal distribution with mean mu_B and variance sigma^2, and that the observations from Method A are independent of the observations from Method B, is there a difference between the two brewing methods?
+Assuming all observations are independent and the amount of caffeine produced by each method follows a normal distribution, how confident are you that the results between the two methods differ?

 	Method A | Method B
 ------------ | -------------